isabella232/fellowship-program-website-1/_projects/raster_vision.md

 In the beginning of the project you will prepare by:

 - Familiarization with Raster Vision
-- Review Deep Learning concepts such as CNNs, FCNs, ResNets, and U-Nets.
+- Review Deep Learning and computer vision topics

 #### Coding Phase 1

-In this phase, you will be using Raster Vision to accomplish tasks with known results.
+In this phase, you will be using Raster Vision to create deep learning models against open data sources.

 - Use Raster Vision to implement object detection, image classification and/or semantic segmentation tasks against known labeled datasets.
-- Reproducing state-of-the-art results contained in literature.
+- Tune hyperparameters to understand how model performance changes
 - Document pain points of using Raster Vision in GitHub issues
 - Create documentation on Raster Vision usage

 #### Coding Phase 2

-In the second coding phase, you'll make improvements to Raster Vision by adding capabilities:
+In the second coding phase, you'll work to apply deep learning to a novel use case through usage of Raster Vision.

-- Implement machine learning kernels (PyTorch, Caffe2, etc) in Raster Vision and compare model training times and evaluation metrics against runs of each implementation.
-- Implement any tasks that are not yet implemented (image segmentation, image classification, regression) for each o f the machine learning kernels.
+- Work with your mentors to establish potential areas where deep learning on open imagery can be used to derive insights in a new way (e.g., measuring forestry land cover classifications through satellite imagery)
+- Find appropriate label data for the task, or potentially work towards generating enough training data via [Raster Foundry](https://www.rasterfoundry.com/) and associated annotation tooling.
+- Develop models to test hypotheses around the applicability of deep learning for the chosen use case.

 #### Coding Phase 3

-In the final phase, you'll work through the usability issues discovered in Coding Phase 1, as well as document your experience in a blog post.

-- Improvements to Raster Vision based on usage
+In the final phase, you'll run many experiments against your use case to choose which computer vision task, model architecture, and hyperparameters produce the best results.

+- Establish metrics over a range of models and hyperparameters
-- A blog post about the project.
+- Publish a blog post with your findings.